Best SD Card for GoPro HERO8 Black | Quick Recommendations

 The HERO8 Black is compatible with both the microSDHC and microSDXC formats, so you can use either.
 But it’s more likely that you’ll be using a microSDXC card simply because that covers the larger-capacity cards that are so readily available today and so convenient to use in cameras like the HERO8 Black.

 The SD Association has also created a newer specification known as SDUC.
-It has its own host technology, but in terms of storage capacity, it’s designed to cover cards ranging from 2TB up through 128TB.
-SDUC cards will only work with devices that have SDUC compatibility specifically included, but you won’t find any of those cards in the wild just yet, so don’t really need to be concerned about accidentally getting one of those for now.
+It has its own host technology, but in terms of storage capacity, it’s designed to cover cards ranging from 2TB up to 128TB.
+SDUC cards will only work with devices that have SDUC compatibility specifically included, but you won’t find any of those cards in the wild just yet, so you don’t really need to be concerned about accidentally getting one of those for now.

 Technically, it’s possible to use a computer to format, say, a 32GB microSD card with exFAT or a 128GB card with FAT32.
 But doing so goes against the SD Association specifications, can cause problems in some cameras, and they’ll be overwritten to the appropriate standard next time you format the card in the camera.
 In general, I don’t recommend it.
 That said, if you really want to do it, I’ve put together a guide to using the official SD card formatter.